emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 ## Create a Rule with Microsoft SQL Server Sink for Message Storage

-This section demonstrates how to create a rule in the Dashboard for processing messages from the source MQTT topic `t/#`, and saving the processed data to the Microsoft SQL Server table `mqtt.dbo.t_mqtt_msg` via the configured Sink.
+This section demonstrates how to create a rule in the Dashboard for processing messages from the source MQTT topic `t/#`, and saving the processed data to the Microsoft SQL Server table `dbo.t_mqtt_msg` via the configured Sink.

 1. Go to EMQX Dashboard, click **Integration** -> **Rules**.